Tamburasca/WDR3_concert_downloader/README.md

 that is multiplied with the bitrate of the input file.
 Thus, the audio quality is downgraded.
 The output file name is optional.

+A Webradio Server based on FastAPI is presented in a Docker container that streams all collected mp3-files.
+The files need to be made available in a directory that is specified in *.env*, the files are selected randomly.
+This is a first draft.
+Text as "metadata" can be injected between the byte stream chunks by toggling an event flag (yet tbd).
+In the present case we inject mp3-metadata at hand with the mp3-files.